simp/pupmod-simp-freeradius/README.md

 ```
 ### Other configuration

 #### Add local radius users and trigger.

-Note:  you do not need to add any local users to get LDAP to work.
+Note: You do not need to add any local users to get LDAP to work.
 Users can be created by setting a source in hiera to copy a complete file:
 ``` yaml
 freeradius::v3::conf::users_conf_source: <file location>
 ```
 or a blank users file is created a users can be added using
 freeradius::v3::users.
 Examples are given in the module.
 It is not
 necessary to add these users for LDAP to work.